Cold (band): Lava Records, A Different Kind of Pain and breakup (2004–2006)

 In May 2004, it was reported that Cold was considering signing with Lava Records, a division of Atlantic Records, with the band officially signing to the label that July.
 By September 2004, the band had added former member Matt Loughran and set about recording a new album.
 The album was to be produced by Elvis Baskette and slated to be released in December 2004.
 However, Cold suffered another blow with Eddie Rendini leaving the band on November 14, 2004.
 The new album was scheduled to be released in spring of 2005.
 Before releasing the album, Cold went back in the studio to record several more tracks.
 The album was originally to be titled And a Sad Song Lives On but was later changed to The Calm that Killed the Storm, and the release date was moved to September 13, 2005.

 In June 2005, the band's official website noted yet another change to the new album's title, changing it to A Different Kind of Pain.
 "Happens All the Time" was the first single and video released.
 Just prior to shooting the video, the band added Las Vegas guitarist Mike Booth to the band.
 He would appear in the video and tour with them for a few months, being replaced later that fall by Florida-native Zac Gilbert.
 The album debuted at No. 26 on the Billboard Albums charts with more than 36,000 copies sold.
 A Different Kind of Pain was the beginning of a significant departure from the more radio-friendly alternative metal sound that was featured in the prior two albums.
 The title track was released as the second single, but Atlantic did not fund another video.
-The majority of A Different Kind of Pain was written in Ward's sister's bedroom while she had a long battle with cancer, and is said to have been the root of the subject matter on the album.
+The majority of A Different Kind of Pain was written in Ward's sister's bedroom while she battled cancer, and is said to have been the root of the subject matter on the album.
 Other subjects include the end of his relationship to his fiancée/mother of his daughter, and the physical abuse of a 14-year-old girl by her own father, and also had an alcoholic mother (a theme echoed from each of the three previous albums).
 The album has sold over 160,000 copies in the US.

 On November 17, 2006, a MySpace post announced that Cold had decided to disband permanently.
-Ward announced that he and McCandless had started a side-project called The Witch, later known as When November Falls and now known as The Killer and the Star.
+Ward announced that he and Sam McCandless had started a side-project called The Witch, later known as When November Falls and now known as The Killer and the Star.
 Shortly after forming, McCandless left the project.